Updated: Feb 16

 "Welcome back!", I greeted him in his old body.
 "I have great news!
 Your brain transfer was a huge success!".

-Me, being a "great" scientist and fully ignoring his talk about dreams: "It's been just about 48 hours.
-We were able to verify that you in your new body and brain are just the same old you.
-You're good to go for at least 2,000 more years now."
+Me, being a "great" doctor and fully ignoring his talk about dreams: "It's been just about 48 hours.
+We were able to verify that you in your new body and brain are just the same good ol' you.
+You're good to go for at least 2,000 more years!"

 "That's interesting.
 Can I see him?"